openstack/openstack-manuals/doc/cli-reference/source/nova.rst

   Send arbitrary key/value pairs to the scheduler for custom use.

-``--nic <net-id=net-uuid,net-name=network-name,v4-fixed-ip=ip-addr,v6-fixed-ip=ip-addr,port-id=port-uuid>``
+``--nic <auto,none,net-id=net-uuid,net-name=network-name,port-id=port-uuid,v4-fixed-ip=ip-addr,v6-fixed-ip=ip-addr,tag=tag>``
   Create a NIC on the server.
-Specify option multiple times to create multiple nics.
+Specify option multiple times to create multiple nics unless using the special 'auto' or 'none' values.
-  net-id:
-  attach
-  NIC
-  to
-  network
-  with
-  this
-  UUID
-  net-name:
-  attach
-  NIC
-  to
-  network
-  with
-  this
-  name
-  (either port-id or net-id or net-name must be provided), v4-fixed-ip: IPv4 fixed address for
+  auto: automatically allocate network resources if none are available.
+This cannot be specified with any other nic value and cannot be specified multiple times. none: do not attach a NIC at all.
+This cannot be specified with any other nic value and cannot be specified multiple times. net-id: attach NIC to network with a specific UUID. net-name: attach NIC to network with this name (either port-id or net-id or net-name must be provided), v4-fixed-ip: IPv4 fixed address for
   NIC (optional), v6-fixed-ip: IPv6 fixed
   address for NIC (optional), port-id: attach
   NIC to port with this UUID tag: interface metadata tag (optional) (either port-id or net-id must be provided).
-(Supported by API versions '2.32' - '2.latest')
+(Supported by API versions '2.37' - '2.latest')

 ``--config-drive <value>``
   Enable config drive.